flyntwp/flynt-cli/README.md

 To use all features of the CLI there are a couple of OS dependencies.
 There are checks with feedback for all required binaries when you run a command.

-The `create` command uses Soil's Bedrock composer package to set the foundation for a new Flynt project.
+The `create` command uses [Root's Bedrock](https://roots.io/bedrock/) composer package to set the foundation for a new Flynt project.

 ## Install